Rough and Rowdy Ways: Commercial performance

 Rough and Rowdy Ways was the best-selling album in the United States the week it debuted (although it charted at No. 2 behind Lil Baby's My Turn due to streaming and individual track sales), with 54,700 equivalent album units.
 This made it Dylan's highest-charting album on the Billboard 200 in more than a decade.
 It also marked his seventh consecutive decade of charting top 40 albums, making him the first artist to accomplish this feat.

 The album additionally debuted at No. 1 on Billboard's Top Rock Albums and Americana/Folk albums charts.
 On the latter list, Dylan extended his record as the all-time leader with eight No. 1 albums, dating to the chart's 2009 inception.
 Dylan also topped Billboard's Artist 100 chart on July 4, 2020, to become the "top musical act in the U.S." for the first time in his career (dating to the chart's launch in 2014).
 At 79-years-old, he is the "most-senior act" to ever top this chart.

 Accolades

 Track listing

-All tracks written by Bob Dylan.